 It is only as we meet and share together person to person, eye to eye, and heart to heart that we discover what it means to be human and to discover the joy of being together, working together towards a common mission of peace and unity.
 It is only moving from winning and loneliness to collaboration, and from hostility to seeing enemies as friends, that we discover the real meaning of peace.

-I can commit myself to all of you that I will do my part and promise you, all of you who are reading this right now.
+I can commit myself to all of you that I will do my part and promise you, all of you who are reading this right now and those I encounter on my path.
 I will listen and relate to you with an open mind to find what we share.
 I will not attempt to change your mind and I will respect that the way you perceive the world is your reality and likely not the way I see it.
 I can, however, love you as a fellow human with similar frailties and hardships.
 We need each other now, more than ever.